 Is How Soon Is Now The Best Smiths Song?

-As Morrissey marks the end of his UK tour, let’s look back at the story of one of his most famous songs.
+As we count down the Top 100 Best British Songs Of All Time, let’s look back at the story of one of Morrissey's most famous songs.

 “I am the son and the heir of a shyness that is criminally vulgar”